 Therapist MSW, RSW

 Genny believes that every individual possesses intuitive knowledge of what is best for themselves and their healing journey.
-Through her strong emphasis on building trusting, safe and collaborative therapeutic relationships, Genny uses a gentle and direct approach to help guide those she works with in finding or strengthening their intuitive knowledge.
-She honors each individual as the expert of their own experience, believes in healing through connection and authenticity, and incorporates joy and humor into her sessions.
+Through her strong emphasis on building trusting, safe and collaborative therapeutic relationships, Genny uses a gentle but direct approach to help guide those she works with in finding or strengthening their intuitive knowledge.
+She honours each individual as the expert of their own experience, believes in healing through connection and authenticity, and incorporates joy and humour into her sessions.

 Genny, born and raised in Vancouver BC, is heavily influenced by the west coast’s connection to nature, believing that connection to the outdoors can support our connection to ourselves.
 Growing up as the youngest of 5 siblings and in a busy household, Genny has profound interest in supporting clients to explore how their family of origin and childhood roles can influence adulthood behaviors, thoughts, and relationships.